Obama warns of U.S. action as jihadists push on Baghdad

 State television showed what it said was aerial footage of Iraqi aircraft firing missiles at insurgent targets in Mosul.
 The targets could be seen exploding in black clouds.

-Further south, the fighters extended their lightning advance to towns only about an hour's drive from the capital, where Shi'ite militia are mobilising for a potential replay of the ethnic and sectarian bloodbath of 2006-2007.
+Further south, the fighters extended their lightning advance to towns only about an hour's drive from the capital, where Shi'ite militia are mobilising for a potential replay of the ethnic and sectarian bloodbath of 2006 and 2007.

 Trucks carrying Shi'ite volunteers in uniform rumbled towards the front lines to defend Baghdad.

-The forces of Iraq's autonomous ethnic Kurdish north, known as the peshmerga, took over bases in Kirkuk vacated by the army, a spokesman said: "The whole of Kirkuk has fallen into the hands of peshmerga," said peshmerga spokesman Jabbar Yawar.
+The forces of Iraq's autonomous ethnic Kurdish north, known as the peshmerga, took over bases in Kirkuk vacated by the army.
+"The whole of Kirkuk has fallen into the hands of peshmerga," said peshmerga spokesman Jabbar Yawar.

 "No Iraqi army remains in Kirkuk now."